andrei1058/docs/docs/BedWars1058/hooks/citizens-hook.md

 title: Citizens Support
 sidebar_position: 3.4
 ---
-**BedWars1058** is providing [Citizens](https://www.spigotmc.org/resources/citizens.13811/) support since version 0.6.4beta (API 8).
+**BedWars1058** is providing [Citizens](https://www.spigotmc.org/resources/13811/) support since version 0.6.4 beta (API 8).
 By installing it on your server you will have a new sub-command to the bedwars plugin, `/bw npc` for creating/ removing join-NPCs.
-Make sure you have instaled the correct version of Citizens compatible with your server in order to have this command listed at `/bw`.
+Make sure you have installed the correct version of Citizens compatible with your server.
+In order to have this command listed at `/bw`.

+**Note: Citizens is a paid plugin on SpigotMC.
+But you can get the free version of it in the [Citizens Jenkins](https://ci.citizensnpcs.co/job/Citizens2/) Website.**

 # Video tutorial